-Who Qualifies for Disabled Parking in Pennsylvania?
+Qualifications for Disabled Parking Permit in Pennsylvania

+What are the qualifications for disabled parking permits in Pennsylvania?
 The state of Pennsylvania and the Pennsylvania Department of Transportation issues disabled parking permits to persons who struggle to walk 200 feet unassisted.
 Disabled parking permits grant the holder the right to park in the many handicapped accessible parking spaces found in communities all over Pennsylvania.

 Disabled parking permits are issued in three forms.